alpha-bytes/sf-extend/README.md

 ### Extension Architecture
 Under the hood `sf-extend` utilizes the popular **Yeomanjs** scaffolding library.
 Salesforce utilizes this as well when you run commands such as `sfdx force:project:create` and `sfdx plugins:generate`.

-The extension classes you'll create extend the `Sfdxtension` class which itself extends the Yeoman `Generator` class, so all of the really smart functionality available to you therein is accessible in your class.
+The extension classes you'll create extend the `SfExtension` class which itself extends the Yeoman `Generator` class, so all of the really smart functionality available to you therein is accessible in your class.

 Before beginning make sure to peruse the Yeoman <a href="https://yeoman.io/authoring/index.html" target="_blank">authoring documentation</a> which is generally concise and approachable.